Macmachi/kaspawalletmonitoring/README.md

 🔗 My bot is available on Telegram: @kaspawalletmonitor_bot

-## ✨ Upcoming Features
+### What's New in v1.0.2

-- 💵 **Kas Balance Conversion to Dollars**
+- 💵 **KAS to USD Conversion**
-  Transaction amounts in Kas will now be displayed not only in Kas but also converted to US dollars using the current exchange rate.
-This will provide users with a clearer view of the values exchanged.
+  Transaction amounts are now displayed in both KAS and USD using current exchange rates for better value tracking.
-- 🔗 **Direct Transaction Link**
+- 🔗 **Transaction Explorer Links**
-  When a transaction is detected, the address will be linked to a clickable URL that directs users to the transaction details on the blockchain explorer.
-This makes it easy for users to verify and track their transactions with just a click.
+  Each transaction notification now includes a direct link to the kaspa explorer for easy verification and tracking.

 ## ✨ Features